 - Doctrinal departure from the Statement of Fundamental Truths

 - Any good and sufficient cause

 Any incumbent under charges shall have the opportunity for a fair and impartial hearing of his case before the Assembly if he so desires.
 In addition, vacancies may arise due to other circumstances, such as the death or resignation of an officer.
 The Board of Deacons is empowered to fill by appointment any vacancy until the next annual selection of officers.

 Section 4.
 Qualifications of Officers

-A. Senior Pastor: The Senior Pastor must hold valid credentials with The General Council of the Assemblies of God in Springfield, Missouri.
+- Lead Pastor: The Lead Pastor must hold valid credentials with The General Council of the Assemblies of God in Springfield, Missouri.

-B. Church Board of Deacons: A person’s life and character must pass certain criteria before qualifying to serve as a Deacon.
-The Scriptures dictate the qualifications in the principles shown in Acts 6 and I Timothy 3.
+- Church Board of Deacons: A person’s life and character must pass certain criteria before qualifying to serve as a Deacon.
+The Scriptures dictate the qualifications in the principles shown in Acts 6 and I Timothy.

 A Board Member:

-- Must have been a lay member of the local congregation for at least one year.
+- Must have been a lay member of an Assembly of God congregation for at least one year.